-The term 'Export' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Export' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The word export refers to a good or service that is sold and shipped out of a country.
 In business and economics terms, an export can be any kind of commodity or other good that is utilized in trade and transported out of one nation into another nation.
 These must be done in legal ways to qualify as exports.
 The opposite of the word export is the word import.